 EACH one of you must take responsibility for doing the creative best you can with your own life.
 Gal.
 6:5

-I am lead to write my story, my thoughts and my observations, not as some super-Christian with all the answers, thankfully I am not that, but as someone who struggles, who is real, and who finds that through my weakness, He is made strong.
+I am led to write my story, my thoughts and my observations, not as some super-Christian with all the answers, thankfully I am not that!
+But as someone who struggles, who is real, and who finds that through my weakness, He is made strong.

 Put God in charge of your work, then what you've planned will take place.
 Prov 16:3

 No matter my journey, no matter the problems I face, I will remain a true follower of Christ.

 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Philippians 2:3

 I cannot put on any religious airs, or mask my sinful tendencies, before God.
 I must be who I was born to be, not trying to clean it up, but being real with the creator of all things.
 I do not have all the right answers on life, religion, or politics.
 I am good with that.
 I wish all my fellow Christians felt the same.
 I would love a judge-free zone...because no one has all the right answers!
 My way may not be your way, but BOTH may be God's way.

 A devout life does bring wealth, but its the rich simplicity of being yourself before God.
 1 Tim.
 6:6

 Syndicated Columnist for Newspapers 15 yearsMy Hometown Column

 - Feature Writer for Life on the Water Magazine